moh123mos/duocodo-docs/docs/guide/ch5/use-case-formats.md

 2. The learner selects "Language Preferences."
 3. The system displays options for:
    - Interface language (Arabic/English)
-   - Primary programming language (Python/JavaScript)
+   - Primary programming language (Python/JavaScript) in platform.
 4. The learner makes selections and clicks "Save."
 5. The system updates preferences and refreshes the interface.
 6. The learner sees confirmation: *"Preferences updated successfully."*